 The results showed that increase in drinking water was connected with significant weight loss and body fat over time.

 How much water should we be drinking for weight loss?

 Usually women should drink about nine 8 ounce cups of water (this is just over 2 litres) and men around thirteen 8 ounce cups (just over 3 litres).
 Furthermore, the timing of the water drinking is of importance too.
 According to Dr. Melina Jampolis, drinking a glass of water before you eat a meal means you will eat about 75 – 90 calories less due to feeling more full before you start.
 That adds up to a whopping 225 to 270 calories less on a daily basis.
 You could also look at a water day cleanse.

 I’m about to start on a weight loss program and need to know a few basic principles.

 The basic principle of all weight loss is that your caloric intake must be less than your energy output to start the fat burning process.
-Find out how many calories you need by clicking here.
 Below are some top tips for getting started:-

 - Be sure to set out clear, weight-loss goals for successful weight loss.

 - Incorporate an exercise routine into your weekly regime to gain muscle mass and burn fat.
 If you’re a total beginner, start with 20 minutes of light walking and build up from there.

 - Develop a regular sleep routine aiming for between 7 and 9 hours a night